yzengal/ICDE21-HST/README.md

 ### Datasets

 dataset/construct: real datasets and synthetic datasets used in our ICDE'21 paper.
-For example, checkinNYC_2 and checkinTKY_2 are Foursquare datasets, and gaiaChengdu_2 and gaiaHaikou_2 are Didi datasets.
+For example, checkinNYC_2 and checkinTKY_2 are Foursquare datasets.

 dataset/update: real datasets and synthetic datasets used in our ICDE'21 paper.
-For example, checkinTKY_2 is the Foursquare dataset, gaiaHaikou_2 is the Didi dataset, and exp_2 is the synthetic dataset under the exponential distribution.
+For example, checkinTKY_2 is the Foursquare datasetand exp_2 is the synthetic dataset under the exponential distribution.

 dataset/construct/&#42;.py: our data generators of construction experiments for synthetic datasets and scalability tests.